 - Insert each type of tubings accordingly.
 Then, put the lock clips in place.

-7. Inserting Power Cords
+#7.
+Inserting Power Cords

 - Insert the faucet power cord and connect the power adapter.

-8. Installing the Filters
+#8.
+Installing Filters

 - Remove shrink wraps and protective caps.